navatharaagi/AWS-Developer-Tools/README.md

 ### Setup & Configuration
 #### 1. Configure IAM Users, Access Keys & Policies
--Create a IAM User(as CodeCommit),download key credentials of that user.
+- Create a IAM User(as CodeCommit),download key credentials of that user.
 -Attach AWSCodeCommitFullAccess Policy to the user.